A standard issue Rakiura day early on: simultaneously bright sunshine and heavy rain.

 With a near empty pack, the only food left is one dinner as I ate an extraneous lunch last night on arrival.
 A rapid decampment and march out to civilisation.
 Not much point in hanging around, there’s a 2 30 pm ferry to catch but really, there’s plenty of time.

-A last few hours of solitude in the dripping bush, the track from Port William is the easiest on the island, a slow trudge along Maori Beach, the wind’s up a bit, I haven’t had much thought about reacquainting myself with said civilisation but it sneaks up quickly, I’d left earlyish, and suddenly I’m chatting to people about not much.
+A last few hours of solitude in the dripping bush.
+The track from Port William is the easiest on the island, a slow trudge along Maori Beach, the wind’s up a bit.
+I haven’t had much thought about reacquainting myself with said civilisation but it sneaks up quickly.
+I’d left earlyish, and suddenly I’m chatting to people about not much.

-There’s again almost as many crew as passengers on that tough little catamaran ferry, Foveaux Strait has a reputation and today is a moderate effort to living up to that after the smooth initial passage, the swells aren’t so huge in this shallow water, around 30 m for the most part, that’s depth of strait not height of wave which tends more in the 3 to 4 m range, a few are bigger, with occasionally ugly smashing as we rip along, the captain full-on concentration with the windscreen wipers on, doesn’t seem to make much difference, not many walking around, except for those guys off from building some mussel farms, tatts and a few missing teeth.
+There’s again almost as many crew as passengers on that tough little catamaran ferry.
+Foveaux Strait has a reputation and today is a moderate effort to live up to that after the smooth initial passage.
+The swells aren’t so huge in this shallow water, around 30 m for the most part, that’s the depth of strait not the height of wave which tends more in the 3 to 4 m range.
+A few are bigger, with occasionally ugly smashing as we rip along, the captain full-on concentration with the windscreen wipers on, doesn’t seem to make much difference.
+Not many walking around in the cabin, except for those guys off from building some mussel farms, tatts and a few missing teeth.

-Looks like my time on Stewart Island/Rakiura is now a memory, I guess there’s now three weeks of washing to consider.← Day 18 | Back to Port William Hut: on the Rakiura Track
+Looks like my time on Stewart Island/Rakiura is now a memory, and I guess there’s now just three weeks of washing to consider.← Day 18 | Back to Port William Hut: on the Rakiura Track